-Decorating with greenery is a tradition that has been part of the holiday celebra-tion in the South since colonial times.
+Wreath and greenery care is important to get the most out of your Christmas decorating traditions.
+Decorating with greenery has been part of the holiday celebration in the South since colonial times.
 Although in some years by December we have barely begun to see cold weather here at the beaches, bringing the outdoors in is still a welcome and festive event.
 Here are some tips to keep your holiday greenery as fresh as possible through the season:

 - Keep your wreaths and branches outside where its shaded, cool and moist, until you’re ready to use them.

 - Soak wreaths overnight in water.

 - Treat wreaths and branches with an anti-desiccant (anti-transpirant) spray.
 De-sign Master Foliage Sealer also works.
 These sprays add a protective waxy coating to the needles or leaves of evergreens to slow the process of water loss.
 Spray all sides thoroughly.
 The exceptions to using one of these sprays include: avoid spraying the undersides of Magnolia leaves as it ruins the beautiful fuzzy texture; avoid juniper berries or blue spruce since the wax coating that gives these plants their distinctive color can be damaged; avoid Eastern Red Cedar (the native juniper) foliage because it will darken the foliage; and only lightly spray fine needles as it can make them stick together.